Ollynov/t-school-fullstack-2/bootstrap-git/lecture-notes-bootstrap.md

 _Exercise Go ahead and add the dependencies to your index.html file.
 Does our page look different?_

+It actually doesn't look as good as it did before.
+Can anyone think of why this is?
+How can we fix it back to how it was before, while still keeping bootstrap?

 ### Bootstrap Grid System

 1.  `.container` class holds `.row` classes